Why fewer Men Are Taking Leave…And What Employers Need to Know

-If you’ve recently been faced with navigating a maternity or paternity issue for staff, or just want to understand in advance what the statutory obligations are, please contact our team today by emailing firstname.lastname@example.org or calling us direct on 01473 360160.
+If you’ve recently been faced with navigating a maternity or paternity issue for your team, or want to understand in advance what the statutory obligations are, please contact our team today by emailing email@example.com or calling us direct on 01473 360160.

 “the Business Partner that adds real value and really makes a difference”

 “Charlotte’s sound understanding of employment law and its application to our business has been invaluable” Read the full review